 Betting on the outright winner

 The most common way to bet on golf is to pick which player will win the tournament.
-For example, here are the odds to win the Masters, as of March 2021.
+For example, here are the odds to win the U.S. Open, as of June 10, 2021.

-Here, Dustin Johnson is a +800 favorite to win the Masters, which means you could profit $800 for every $100 wagered if Johnson wins at Augusta.
-The favorite to win a golf tournament generally has odds around +800 or +1,000.
+Here, Jon Rahm is a +1,000 favorite among the U.S. Open field to win the tournament, which means you could profit $1,000 for every $100 wagered if Rahm wins at Torrey Pines.
+The favorite to win a golf tournament generally see their odds range from +800 to +1,200.

-Now let’s look at someone who’s further down the betting board like Patrick Cantlay.
-With odds of +2,200, a $100 bet would profit $2,200 should Cantlay put on the Green Jacket on Masters Sunday.
+Now let’s look at someone who’s further down the betting board like Collin Morikawa.
+With odds of +2,200, a $100 bet would profit $2,200 should Morikawa win his second major.

 Each-way odds allow you to bet on a player to win the tournament but also finish within a certain standing, such as Top 3 or Top 8.
 An each-way bet is technically two bets with two separate payouts.
 If a player wins the tournament, they would win both sides of the each-way bet.
 If they didn’t win but finished third, then just the Top-3 side of the each-way bet would win.